Feather-light crepes, loaded American stacks and traditional galettes – we can’t get enough of the city’s pancakes.

 If Coffee Bar

 When it comes to pancakes in Leeds, If Coffee Bar is a secret contender.
-Their homemade American-style discs are a joy to behold and they have four toppings for you to choose from.
+Their homemade American-style discs are a joy to behold and they have loads of toppings for you to choose from.
 Like banana?
-They do it with Nutella or salted caramel.
-But if you fancy something different, there’s fruit compote with yoghurt, honey and pecans or bacon, maple syrup and pecans.
+You can get it with Nutella or salted caramel.
+But if you fancy something different, they do fruit compote with yoghurt, honey and pecans or bacon, maple syrup and pecans.

 If Coffee Bar, 43 Call Lane, Leeds, West Yorkshire, LS1 7BT.

 At Crepe Affaire, it’s all about traditional French pancakes.
-Expect a host of classic combinations, both sweet and savoury, like cinnamon or ham supreme.
+Expect a host of classic combinations, both sweet and savoury, like cinnamon or hunter’s chicken.
 But it’s their more creative options that demand your attention.
-Try the peanut butter pie, topped with Reese’s Peanut Butter Cups, Nutella and cream.
+Try the Ultimate Nutella, topped with a triple portion of chocolatey goodness, whipped scream and a scoop of ice cream.
 And if you can’t make up your mind, you can throw on extra toppings as you see fit.

 Crepe Affaire, 27 Albion Street, Leeds, West Yorkshire, LS1 5ER.